Skip to content

 Role Responsibility

-Security Operations Monitor alerts and investigate threats
+Security Operations Monitor Defender XDR alerts and AISPM, investigate threats, route incidents to FSI Incident Handling

 Control Relationship